Poodle Temperament, Energy Level, and Lifestyle Fit

 • May develop anxiety if ignored

-They do best with owners who value connection and consistency.
+They do best with owners who value connection, structure, and consistency.

 Living Environment and Space Needs